-- (A) The Contractor shall be paid Twenty-Eight Thousand and No/100 Dollars (\$28,000.00) in professional fees for developing the Contractor's expertise and an economic model due by July 1, 2017. - (B) The Committee will reimburse the Contractor for reasonable and actual travel expenses, but not other expenses. - (C) In addition to the payment made under (A) of this Clause, the Contractor shall be paid Three Hundred Fifty and No/100 Dollars (\$350.00) per hour for continuing services contingent upon the legislature's needs. - (D) The Project Director must approve a monthly billing before it may be paid. - (E) If a payment is not made within 90 days after the Committee has received a proper billing, the Committee shall pay interest on the unpaid balance of the billing at the rate of 1.5 percent per month from, and including, the 91st day through the date payment is made.
-A payment is considered made on the date it is mailed or personally delivered to the Contractor. - (F) Total payments under this Contract, including reimbursements for travel expenses, may not exceed One Hundred Thousand and No/100 Dollars (\$100,000.00).
+- (A) The Contractor shall be paid Thirty-Six thousand and No/100 Dollars (\$36,000.00) in professional fees for developing the Contractor's expertise and an economic model due by July 1, 2017. - (B) In addition to the payment under (A) of this Clause III, beginning July 1, 2017, the Contractor shall be paid each calendar month a retainer of \$2,400.
+Under this retainer the Contractor shall provide the Committee 8 hours of service each calendar month for the duration of the Contract.
+If, during a calendar month, the services rendered are less than the 8 hours the retainer provides, the actual number of hours not rendered shall be rolled forward.
+Hours rolled forward shall be used in the order they are accrued, oldest first. - (C) In addition to the retainer payments under (B) of this Clause, if the Contractor exceeds the retainer hours in a calendar month, the Contractor shall be paid Three Hundred and No/100 Dollars (\$300.00) per hour for providing additional continuing services. - (D) The Committee will reimburse the Contractor for reasonable actual travel expenses, but not other expenses. - (E) The Project Director must approve a monthly billing before it may be paid. - (F) If a payment is not made within 90 days after the Committee has received a proper billing, the Committee shall pay interest on the unpaid balance of the billing at the rate of 1.5 percent per month from, and including, the 91st day through the date payment is made.
+A payment is considered made on the date it is mailed or personally delivered to the Contractor. - (G) Total payments under this Contract, including reimbursements for travel expenses, may not exceed Two Hundred Thousand and No/100 Dollars (\$150,000.00).

-CLAUSE VI - VENUE
+CLAUSE VI -- VENUE

-in the event that the parties to the Contract find it necessary to litigate the terms of the Contract, venue shall be State of Alaska, First Judicial District, at Juneau, and the Contract shall be interpreted according to the laws of Alaska.
+In the event that the parties to the Contract find it necessary to litigate the terms of the Contract, venue shall be State of Alaska, First Judicial District, at Juneau, and the Contract shall be interpreted according to the laws of Alaska.